samplx/zcimdocs/link80/link80-manual.typ

 #show "PL/M" : box([PL/M])
 #show "PL/I" : box([PL/I])

+#import "@preview/headcount:0.1.0": *

+#let document-version = [version 2025-07-31]

 // -------------------------------------------------------------------------------
 // END of COMMON
 // -------------------------------------------------------------------------------

-#align(center)[

-#pad(y: 64pt)[#text(size: 18pt)[
+#title-page(
+  title-text: [
-*LINK-80* Operator's Guide
+*LINK-80* _Operator's Guide_
-]]
-Copyright (c) 1980 \

-Digital Research \
-P.O.
-Box 579 \
-801 Lighthouse Avenue \
-Pacific Grove, CA 93950 \
-(408) 649-3896 \
-TWX 910 360 5001 \

-All Rights Reserved
-]
+  ],
+  version: document-version
+)

 #pagebreak()
-#align(center)[

-#pad(top: 2em)[*Copyright*]
+#credits-page(
+  copyright: [
 Copyright ©1980 by Digital Research.
 All rights reserved.
-No part of this publication may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any language or computer language, in any form or by anv means, electronic, mechanical, magnetic, optical, chemical, manual or otherwise, without the prior written permission of \
+No part of this publication may be reproduced, transmitted, transcribed, stored in a retrieval system, or translated into any language or computer language, in any form or by any means, electronic, mechanical, magnetic, optical, chemical, manual or otherwise, without the prior written permission of \
 #strike[Digital Research, Post Office Box  579, Pacific Grove, California 93950]. \
 #strike[http://www.lineo.com] \
-DRDOS, Inc [Bryan Sparks]
+DRDOS, Inc [Bryan Sparks] \

-This manual is, however, tutorial in nature.
-Thus, permission is granted to reproduce or abstract the example programs shown in the enclosed figures for the purposes of inclusion within the reader's programs.

-#pad(top: 2em)[*Disclaimer*]
+Copyright © 2025 by James Burlingame.

+  ],
+  disclaimer: [
 Digital Research makes no representations or warranties with respect to  the contents hereof and specifically disclaims any implied warranties of merchantability or fitness for any particular purpose.
 Further, Digital Research reserves the right to revise this publication and to make changes  from time to time in the content hereof without obligation of Digital  Research to notify any person of such revision or changes.

-#pad(top: 2em)[*Trademarks*]
+  ],
+  trademarks: [
 CP/M is a registered trademark of Digital Research.
-PL/I-80, MP/M-80, RMAC, SID, ZSID and TEX are trademarks of Digital Research.
+PL/I-80, MP/M-80, RMAC, SID, ZSID and TEX are trademarks of Digital Research. \

+  ],
+  printing: [
-The original "LINK-80 Operator's Guide" *was* prepared using the Digital Research `TEX` Text formatter.
+The original "*LINK-80* _Operator's Guide_" *was* prepared \
+using the Digital Research `TEX` Text formatter.  \

-#pad(top: 2em)[*Printing*]
+\
-Second Printing: December, 1980.
+Second Printing: December, 1980. \

-Typst Edition: 2025
+    #zcim-project edition: #document-version
   ]
+)
 #pagebreak()

 #set heading(numbering: "1.", supplement: [Section])
 #set page(numbering: "i")
-#set figure(numbering: "1.")
+#set figure(numbering: dependent-numbering("1-1"))
 #outline()
 #outline(
   title: [List of Tables],
   target: figure.where(kind: table),
 )
 #counter(page).update(0)
-#counter(figure).update(0)
 #pagebreak()
 #set page(numbering: "1")
+#set heading(numbering: "1.", supplement: [Section])
 = `LINK` Linkage Editor

 `LINK` is a utility used to combine relocatable object modules into an absolute file ready for execution under CP/M or MP/M. The relocatable object modules may be of two types.
 The first has a filetype of `REL`, and is produced by PL/I-80, `RMAC`, or any other language translator that produces relocatable object modules in the Microsoft format.
 The second has a filetype of `IRL`, and is generated by the CP/M librarian `LIB`.
 An `IRL` file contains the same information as a `REL` file, but includes an index which allows faster linking of large libraries.